alwaysongoogle247/music_recommendation/README.md

 11,946 tags<br />
 186,479 tag assignments<br />

+**Data Visualizations**

-To get a beter look at what data i was working with a created 2 features Total Unique Users and Total Artists Plays.
+To get a better look at what data I was working with a created 2 features Total Unique Users and Total Artists Plays.
 This helped me find which artist were the most popular.
-In additon I learned that most users listen to very similar artist which is why i decided to do an item similarity with artists
+In additon I learned that most users listen to very similar artist which is why i decided to do an item similarity with artists.
 ![alt text](Images/popular_artist.jpg)

 I further investigated that users listen to an average 50 artists.
 This was in a psan of 6 years.
-An indication that might mean it may difficult to introduce new artist to a user to quickly.
+An indication that might mean it may difficult to introduce new artists to a user too often.
 ![alt text](Images/user_artists.jpg)